 3 ways to prevent and treat diarrhea in nursery pigs

-Diarrhea in newly weaned pigs has always been a challenge for the swine industry.
+Diarrhea in pigs has always been a challenge for the swine industry.
 When combined with a move to a new facility, the stress of weaning can often trigger an enteric challenge in the nursery.
-When treating diarrhea in pigs, consider focusing on these three areas: sanitation, pathogen control and proper nutrition.
+When considering the causes of diarrhea in piglets and newly weaned pigs, focus on these three areas: sanitation, pathogen control and proper nutrition.

 Freshly weaned pigs have just experienced an incredibly stressful change, and that stress can be highly detrimental for their already immature immune systems.
 On top of this, any maternal antibodies that were conveyed to the pig from the sow will be waning within the first two weeks of placement, thereby elevating their risk from any exposure to environmental pathogens.
 Effective power-washing must be completed between every group entering the facility — especially if previous groups have faced a challenge.
 De-greasers and/or hot water will be a great help at eliminating any biofilm on floor and feeder surfaces, which cold water alone may not be able to remove.
 A post-washing inspection is also helpful, as spaces in the floor, under the lip of the feeder or underneath water bowls are commonly missed — and these areas can all harbor enough pathogens to make a weaned pig sick.

 Once the pens have been sufficiently cleaned, it is important to also select a disinfectant that will effectively eliminate the pathogens present in the facility.
 There are several product options on the market, all of which have their pros and cons.
 Select one based on its coverage, the time needed to take effect and its ease of application.
 For example, some disinfectants must be fully dry to achieve their maximum effect, while others work directly on or shortly after contact.
 Some disinfectants even have residual action after they have fully dried.
 It is important to ensure that you are using the correct dosage for the product to complete proper disinfection.
-The Center for Food Security and Public Health at Iowa State University is a great resource for obtaining a better understanding of disinfectants.
+The is a great resource for obtaining a better understanding of disinfectants.

 Water lines are often a frequently overlooked area of the barn in need of proper sanitation.
 It is a good practice to evaluate the water quality in the facility.
 Oftentimes, water lines are full of biofilm that harbors bacteria that can be carried from group to group, meaning that a newly weaned pig’s first drink could be full of stagnant water potentially laden with bacteria.
 A good practice is to purge the lines with a chlorination or peroxide product between groups — but keep in mind that this could break sediment free within the lines and potentially cause plugging.
 There are also safe options that can be completed when an active group is present, allowing for continual flushing of the lines while the pigs are consuming water.